-If you are applying as a freshman, yes, you are not required to select a major until the end of their sophomore year.
-Most schools and colleges within BU have an ‘undecided’ option; however, freshman applicants will need to select one of our schools or colleges for your application to BU.
+If you are applying as a first-year student, yes, you are not required to select a major until the end of their sophomore year.
+Most schools and colleges within BU have an ‘undecided’ option; however, first-year student applicants will need to select one of our schools or colleges for your application to BU.

 Transfer applicants must declare a major when applying.
 We encourage students to explore the extensive academic opportunities available at BU.
 See our complete list of majors as well as a list of our undergraduate schools and colleges.